kyma-project/kyma/docs/05-technical-reference/00-architecture/evnt-01-architecture.md

 title: Eventing Architecture
 ---

-Eventing uses NATS to implement the Event Publisher Proxy and the Eventing Controller which work together to process and deliver events in Kyma.
+Eventing uses NATS to implement the Event Publisher Proxy and the Eventing Controller, which work together to process and deliver events in Kyma.
 See also the [Event processing and delivery](../evnt-01-event-processing.md) document for more information.

 ## Event Publisher Proxy